johnhayn-es/johnhayn-es/index.md

 ## Career

+My first job involved teaching celebrities like Ant & Dec how to tweet.
 Over the last 8+ years I have held a number of product and growth roles, but most recently I have dedicated my time to design and design leadership.

 My career to-date combines three interconnected disciplines; product design, strategy and storytelling.
 This combination enables me to do the work I do today: